spacetelescope/romancal/README.md

 The easiest way to install the latest `roman` release into a fresh virtualenv or conda environment is

-    pip install roman
+    pip install romancal

 ### Detailed Installation

-The `roman` package can be installed into a virtualenv or conda environment via `pip`.
+The `romancal` package can be installed into a virtualenv or conda environment via `pip`.
-We recommend that for each installation you start by creating a fresh environment that only has Python installed and then install the `roman` package and its dependencies into that bare environment.
+We recommend that for each installation you start by creating a fresh environment that only has Python installed and then install the `romancal` package and its dependencies into that bare environment.
 If using conda environments, first make sure you have a recent version of Anaconda or Miniconda installed.
-If desired, you can create multiple environments to allow for switching between different versions of the `roman` package (e.g. a released version versus the current development version).
+If desired, you can create multiple environments to allow for switching between different versions of the `romancal` package (e.g. a released version versus the current development version).

 In all cases, the installation is generally a 3-step process:
 * Create a conda environment
 * Activate that environment
-* Install the desired version of the `roman` package into that environment
+* Install the desired version of the `romancal` package into that environment

 Details are given below on how to do this for different types of installations, including tagged releases, DMS builds used in operations, and development versions.